The Best 5th Wheel for Full-Time Living

 You Can Use Your Tow Vehicle To Get Around

-Once you reach your desired living destination, you’ll be able to detach your truck from your 5th wheel so that you can still get around.
+Once you reach your desired living destination, you’ll be able to detach your truck from your 5th wheel so you can still get around.

 For full-time living, this is essential because you’ll need to restock groceries and you’ll probably want to explore off-the-beaten-path areas where you wouldn’t be able to tow your 5th wheel anyway.